KG-NINJA/KGchallengedskill/README.md

 - Project management and perseverance in a selective global competition

 **Methods & Stack:** Python · NDVI/remote sensing · GIS (raster/vector) · Reproducible research workflows
+*Advanced through all stages of the two-month, checkpoint-based hackathon (OpenAI to Z Challenge).
+The competition imposed strict one-submission rules, multiple deadlines, and rigorous compliance checks.
+At each checkpoint, many entrants dropped out due to documentation, reproducibility, and eligibility requirements.
+Successfully delivered a final write-up by the June 29th deadline, avoiding common disqualification pitfalls that eliminated a large share of participants.*

+---

 ## LLM ##
 ChatGPT , Google Gemini , Claude , Grok